Chris Garland: Return to Bristol City

 Garland was sold to his former club Bristol City for a £110,000 fee in November 1976; during his absence the club had reached the First Division while still under the stewardship of Alan Dicks.
-Dicks planned to use Garland in a strike partnership with target man Paul Cheesley, but a severe injury to Cheesley meant that Garland had to play as the target man centre-forward despite his small stature.
-He initially struggled in the role, but Dicks had no other suitable replacements other than Tom Ritchie, who also was not a natural centre-forward.
-Despite a tough end-of-season schedule City managed to pick up enough to points to narrowly avoid relegation in 1976–77, with Garland scoring winning goals against Leeds United and Liverpool.
+Dicks planned to use Garland in a strike partnership with target man Paul Cheesley, but a severe injury to Cheesley meant that Garland had to play as the target man centre forward despite his small stature.
+He initially struggled in the role, but Dicks had no other suitable replacements other than Tom Ritchie, who also was not a natural centre forward.
+Despite a tough end-of-season schedule City managed to pick up enough points to narrowly avoid relegation in 1976–77, with Garland scoring winning goals against Leeds United and Liverpool.

-He tore his cruciate ligaments early in the 1977–78 season and missed not only the rest of the campaign but also spent much of the 1978–79 and 1979–80 seasons struggling with the same injury.
+Garland tore his cruciate ligaments early in the 1977–78 season and missed not only the rest of the campaign but also spent much of the 1978–79 and 1979–80 seasons struggling with the same injury.
 Dicks departed following relegation in 1979–80, and under Bob Houghton's stewardship they dropped immediately out of the Second Division in the 1980–81 campaign, with Garland again having limited involvement due to his knee and ligament injuries.
 Houghton sent him on loan to Västerås SK of the Swedish second Division to help him gain fitness.
 There he scored the winning goal against local rivals IFK Västerås, and helped the club to a third-place finish in 1981.